In the middle of the Diplomatic center of The Netherlands

 The city of The Hague hosts over 100 embassies, diplomatic missions and other international institutions and organizations.
 Altogether, the city is home to over 50,000 expatriates.

-A leading provider of legal services in the Hague area, Buren shares both the multicultural quality and international focus of its host city.
-With offices in Amsterdam, The Hague, Luxembourg, Beijing and Shanghai, and staff originating from all over the world, Buren is uniquely qualified to provide high quality legal assistance to its international and diplomatic clients.
+As a leading provider of legal services in the Hague area, BUREN shares both the multicultural quality and international focus of its host city.
+With offices in Amsterdam, The Hague, Luxembourg, Beijing and Shanghai, and staff originating from all over the world, BUREN is uniquely qualified to provide high quality legal assistance to its international and diplomatic clients.

 Located prominently in The Hague’s diplomatic quarter, we have established long-term relationships with a large number of diplomatic missions and international institutions.
 In doing so, we have developed a considerable degree of expertise on matters of international and diplomatic law.
 Additionally, our firm has long standing ties with experts from various leading institutions, such as the Clingendael Institute, the T.M.C.
 Asser Institute and professors from a number of renowned universities, which enables us to give the best possible advice in matters of international law.